Aaron Skonnard: Pluralsight

 Skonnard, along with Keith Brown, Fritz Onion, and Bill Williams, founded Pluralsight in 2004.
 Originally, the company focused on classroom training courses for businesses.
 In 2007, they began to focus exclusively on online video training.
 As the company grew, they expanded into enterprise subscriptions.
-Skonnard says that as of 2019, roughly 70% of Fortune 500 companies have Pluralsight enterprise licenses.
+Skonnard says that as of 2019, roughly 70% of Fortune 500 companies have Pluralsight enterprise licenses.Currently, that 70% of Fortune 500 companies has dipped.

 Since 2012, the company has raised over $190 million in venture funding, with a Series A in 2012–2013, and a Series B in 2014.
 Following their Series B, Skonnard announced the company's valuation neared $1 billion, up from less than $100 million in 2012.

-Pluralsight has been listed as an Inc. 5000 company since 2013, ranking at 1155 in 2017.
+Pluralsight has been listed as an Inc. 5000 company since 2013, ranking at 1155 in 2017, but in 2025 is no longer on this list.

 In 2018, the company held its IPO on the NASDAQ, opening at a $15 share price, and closed its first day of trading at $20, which carried a market cap of over $2.5 billion.

+In 2019, Skonnard was embroiled in a class action lawsuit where his company made misleading statements about the "size and productivity of Pluralsight's sales force", artificially inflating Pluralsight's stock price before and during a secondary public offering.
+In March 2019, Pluralsight raised $456 million from investors, according to the U.S. Securities and Exchange Commission.
+CEO Aaron Skonnard sold $22.2 million in shares, before "dismal" financial results.

+After years of battling with the courts, in 2025 the U.S. District Court for the District of Utah grating final approval of the $20 million settlement to mislead investors.